The 6 Best Agriculture Business Loans For Your Farm Or Ranch

 Many different entities provide agriculture business loans, including government programs for agriculture businesses, as well as banks, nonprofits, online lenders, and more.
-Let’s go over some of your options when it comes to getting a farm loan.
+Let’s go over some of your options for getting a farm loan.

 Government Programs For Agriculture & Farm Financing

-The United States Department of Agriculture’s Farm Services Agency, or FSA, has several farm loan programs to fit the needs of new and established farming and agriculture businesses.
+The United States Department of Agriculture’s Farm Services Agency (FSA) has several farm loan programs to fit the needs of new and established farming and agriculture businesses.

 There are also FSA microloan programs targeted at beginning farmers and farmers that operate non-traditional farms.
 These include Ownership and Operating microloans.
 The Direct Farm Ownership Microloan provides up to $50,000 for down payments on land, soil, and water conservation projects and the construction, repair, or improvement of farm and service buildings and dwellings.
 Direct Farm Operating Microloans provide up to $50,000 for tools, fencing, equipment, irrigation systems, and other operating expenses.

 Finally, the FSA offers an emergency loan program.
 Through this program, up to $500,000 is available to cover expenses following a disaster, such as a flood, tornado, or drought.
-Loan proceeds are used to restore or replace property, cover production costs or living expenses, reorganization of operations, and refinancing non-real estate debt.
+Loan proceeds are used to restore or replace property, cover production costs or living expenses, reorganize operations, and refinance non-real estate debt.